lixphil/LixMac/README.md

 #### Other Notes

 There are lots of things which are incomplete and/or buggy.
 In the Xcode project, do a project find for "TODO".

-My email address is aborttrap@gmail.com if you've got any questions.
+To contact me, my email address is in my GitHub profile.

 Have fun!